JuliaLang/julia/doc/src/manual/strings.md

 interpretable by applications, but all of these values are considered to be valid Unicode characters.

-You can input any Unicode character in single quotes using `\u` followed by up to four hexadecimal digits or `\U` followed by up to eight hexadecimal digits (the longest valid value only requires six):
+You can input any Unicode character in single quotes using `\u` followed by up to four hexadecimal digits or `\U` followed by up to six hexadecimal digits (the longest valid value only requires six):

 ```jldoctest